 Staffing and equipment

-During a major snow and ice event, Maintenance Operations crews switch to 12-hour shifts to ensure 24-hour coverage.
-Truck drivers, large equipment operators, and other personnel staff equipment and maintain the stockpiles in the yards.
+During a major snow and ice event, PBOT Maintenance Operations crews may operate around the clock to ensure 24-hour coverage.
+Truck drivers, large equipment operators, and other personnel are working to implement the Snow and Ice Plan.

 Winter road conditions are affected by a number of weather factors.
 Crews monitor temperatures of the air, road surfaces, and the ground, wind data, relative humidity, dew point, visibility, and precipitation.
 Crews also monitor specific roadway conditions all around the city.

-Anti-icing is normally carried out after the evening peak traffic period or before the morning rush because frost does not usually affect the road surface until late evenings or early mornings.
+Anti-icing is normally carried out after the evening peak traffic period or before the morning rush.

-Arterial streets are plowed first during a storm.
+Arterial streets and emergency transportation routes are plowed first during a storm.
 Those are the major streets leading toward downtown Portland in the early morning and away from downtown in the afternoon.
 Non-arterial streets are plowed only when the arterial streets are cleared.
 Plan your route accordingly.

 Crews use snowplows when snow begins to accumulate at a depth of one inch or more on the street surface.

 After each storm, the streets on the snow and ice routes are mechanically swept.
-Portland performs street sweeping as soon as possible after the end of a storm event to try to minimize the amount of sand entering the drainage system.
-Portland typically recovers and recycles 60-75% of the total sand that is applied to streets in a snow and ice event.
+Portland performs street sweeping as soon as possible after the end of a storm event to remove the safety hazards to people walking, biking and people riding motorcycles and to try to minimize the amount of sand entering the drainage system.
+Portland typically recovers and recycles 75% of the total sand that is applied to streets in a snow and ice event.
+However, this process can take up to four weeks.

 Sidewalks, driveways, and overhead hazards

 Property owners are responsible for their sidewalks and driveways, including the removal of snow, ice, slippery leaves, and other debris.
-By City Code, property owners are liable for personal injury and property damage caused by snow, ice, and other debris on sidewalks.
+By City Code, property owners responsible for maintenance of snow, ice, and other debris on sidewalks.

 As soon as possible, clear your sidewalks and driveways across pedestrian paths of snow and ice, leaves, and debris after a snow event.
 Maintain at least a three-foot-wide path so pedestrians and transit users have a safe place to walk.
 Property owners are also responsible for advising pedestrians of any danger of falling snow or ice from their buildings.
 Please make arrangements to post an advisory (sign or sandwich board) and eliminate the hazard.